cvondrick/ihog/README.md

 Usage
 -----

-To invert a HOG point, use the `invertHOG()' function:
+To invert a HOG point, use the 'invertHOG()' function:

     >> feat = features(im, 8);
     >> ihog = invertHOG(feat);